AaryanCharak/PENNYBOT/README.md

 - Process article content through LangChain's UnstructuredURL Loader
 - Construct an embedding vector using OpenAI's embeddings and leverage FAISS, a powerful similarity search library, to enable swift and effective retrieval of relevant information
 - Interact with the LLM's (Chatgpt) by inputting queries and receiving answers along with source URLs.
+- EXCEPTION: do not parse any site without text as it will throw and "out of index" error.

 ## Installation